Diabetic Socks vs. Compression Socks: What’s the Difference?

 • Overall foot protection

-• Even though diabetes is a blood sugar-related disease, the nerve damage it causes can be a big problem for your feet.
+Even though diabetes is a blood sugar-related disease, the nerve damage it causes can be a big problem for your feet.
 Many diabetes patients lose feeling in their lower legs, feet, and hands.
 Research shows that about 50% of all people with diabetes have nerve damage to a part of their body.
-Diabetic socks will help you mitigate the pain and numbness that is commonly linked to nerve damage, and they can also protect your feet from cuts and sores.
+Diabetic socks will help you mitigate the pain and numbness commonly linked to nerve damage and protect your feet from cuts and sores.
 And, thanks to their extra padding and lack of seams, there is no chance of them rubbing against your skin and causing painful blisters.
 Similarly, as they are made from moisture-wicking material, your feet will remain dry all day.
 This reduces the risk of fungal infections and blisters.

 Uses of compression socks